DIY Lazy Susan

 supplies needed for this diy lazy susan

 Squeeze a ring of hot glue around the center of the hardware ring.
 Err on the side of adding the glue closer to the outer edge, rather than the inner edge so you don’t accidentally get glue in the mechanism that makes it spin.
-(Trust me, I speak from experience.)
+(Trust me, I speak from experience.
+Luckily, pulling hot glue off of ball bearings is relatively easy.)

 Quickly press the glued side of the hardware onto the bottom of your plate IN THE CENTER.
 Hot glue is fabulous because it dries quickly, but this can also be stressful because you have to move fast.
 Pretend you’re a cheetah…who likes to craft.
 It’s super important to make sure it’s in the center of the plate, otherwise when you spin it, it will look a little wonky.